2020 Update: Stocking fillers for the adventurer in your life - gift ideas for hikers this Christmas

 Guidebooks - give the gift of information and inspiration.
 Whenever we can't get outdoors we love to spend time reading about, researching and planning new routes and new places to visit.

 Hopefully you've found something here that inspires you with new ideas for your hiking friends and camping family this Christmas.
-Let us know in the comments if you found stocking filler inspiration here, or even if you've a suggestion to add to list.
+Let us know in the comments if you found stocking filler inspiration here, or even if you've a suggestion to add to our list.

 Thank you for reading and Merry Christmas from the team at Adventurous Journeys Spain!

-Many links on this page contain an affiliate referral code.
+Some links on this page contain an affiliate referral code.
 This means we may receive a small amount of any money you spend using these links.
 This money goes towards helping us fund the running of this blog.